petergridge/Irrigation-V5/README.md

 ### Zone parallel execution
 This setting allows multiple zones to run concurrently in a program. if set to two, two zones will start and as one finishes another will start.
 If this setting is selected the zone transition is not available.

+### Entities Card yaml generation
+This setting enables the production of yaml to implement the equivalent to the custom card.
+Some users are experiencing issues with the custom card requiring this alternative.
+The custom card is also based on the entities cards.
+The yaml is generated on start and when a program configuration is created or modified.
+Insert the generated yaml into a Manual Card.

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)
 ### V2024.12.01